-In combination with BTH 2532 Bachelor thesis Project management, 15 credits this course represents a specialization of 30 credits.
+In combination with BTH 2532 Bachelor thesis - Project management, 15 credits this course represents a specialization of 30 credits.
 On the final diploma a note stating that it is a specialization course is entered.
-The course is intended for students on the Bachelor prograramme in Marketing and the Bachelor programme in Business Administration.
+The course is intended for students on the Bachelor programme in Marketing, the Bachelor programme in Creative Industries Management and the Bachelor programme in Business Administration.
 Other students may choose to take the course as an elective in their 3rd academic year.

 The course will give an introduction to project management.
 The students will be given an understanding of what a project is and a basis for planning, organizing and controlling projects.

 This course has some overlapping issues with the elective courses ELE 3709 Project Management (7,5 credits) and ELE 3725 Project Management (7,5 credits).
 Consequently a combination of theese courses can not be approved in a Bachelor's degree.